TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 {% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/index.html" width="100%" height="fit-content" %}

 There's only one problem.
-The rendering glitches are still there.
+The scroll related rendering glitches are still there.

 How is that possible?
 We receive the scroll event, render everything and update the DOM before the browser paints.